14th Dalai Lama: "Suck my tongue" incident

-The office of His Holiness issued a statement saying that the Dalai Lama often teases "in an innocent and playful way," adding that he "wishes to apologize to the boy and his family ... for the hurt his words may have caused" and "regrets the incident".
+The office of His Holiness issued a statement saying that the Dalai Lama often teases "in an innocent and playful way", adding that he "wishes to apologize to the boy and his family ... for the hurt his words may have caused" and "regrets the incident".
 Penpa Tsering, the political leader of the Central Tibetan Administration, called the gesture an "innocent grandfatherly affectionate demeanour" followed by a "jovial prank" with a tongue.
 He and other Tibetans accused "pro-Chinese sources" of being behind the video but have not provided any evidence.

 Some academics, Tibetan leaders and cultural groups described the situation as a cultural misunderstanding.
 They mentioned that sticking out one's tongue is a form of traditional Tibetan greeting to show respect or agreement, stemming from a tradition of performing the gesture to demonstrate that one is not reincarnated from the malevolent king Langdarma, who was said to have a black tongue.
-The practice is not known to involve "sucking," however.
+The practice is not known to involve "sucking", however.
 David Germano, a Tibetologist at the University of Virginia, suggested that the Dalai Lama's limited English proficiency led him to mistranslate a Tibetan expression that means "eat my tongue."
 Germano said, "The context as I understand it is that when grandparents play with kids they are communicating that I have given you every sweet or treat I have, and now I have none left, so you can eat my tongue!"
 The HAQ Centre for Child Rights in New Delhi said the video was "certainly not about any cultural expression and even if it is, such cultural expressions are not acceptable."

-The controversy also drew attention to past incidents where the Dalai Lama had inappropriately touched other people, such as Lady Gaga.
+The controversy also drew attention to past incidents where the Dalai Lama caressed the arm of a disabled girl sitting next to him and touched Lady Gaga's knee through her torn trousers before the star laughed.